 Preserved railways are everywhere in the U.K. and this example is shared between Kent and Sussex.
 It starts from its own station in Royal Tunbridge Wells and goes west to Groombridge with some trains extending to Eridge, a 5.5 mile journey that takes in part of the Sussex Weald.

 This is the only preserved line along which I have ever travelled.
 Today, it extends from Aviemore to Broomhill, just outside of Grantown-on-Spey and made a pleasant ride even on a damp if ever drying morning.
-Ironically, this used to be the route of the original Perth to Inverness line before a newer one via Carrbridge superceded it.
-In time, it is hoped that the line will extend into Grantown and a charitable trust has been formed to do just that, leaving the railway to get on with its day to day work without distraction.
+Ironically, this used to be the route of the original Perth to Inverness line before a newer one via Carrbridge superseded it.

 Though never part of mainline, the line extends from Tywyn inland as far as Abergynolwyn and Nant Gwernol with the quarry no longer served.
 Steam haulage at the relaxed pace of 9 mph is what you'll get and over rails that have been improved massively since the preservation society took over.
 Still, you have to ask if it ever will reach the lake after which it is named.
 To me, it looks hardly likely.

 Based at Henllan near Newcastle Emlyn, this narrow gauge railway runs along part of the trackbed of the former standard gauge line between Carmarthen and Cardigan.
 There was an attempt to acquire the line when British Rail were closing it but less enlightened times meant that preservation enthusiasts weren't allowed to do such things.
 A collapsed bridge may have stalled ambitions of extending the line for now but it's good to see that part of a piece of railway history hasn't been left to go to waste.